Programs available to Delaware County residents range from fuel assistance, food stamps, medical assistance to vehicle registration.

 Helpful numbers to know including Social Security, PACE and more.

-The COSA Housing Unit is an "umbrella" for the following programs and services: Domiciliary Care or "Dom Care", Fuel and Utility Assistance, management of housing resources and fan distribution program during summer months.
-The Housing Unit is managed by the Housing and Domiciliary Care Coordinator, Sharisse Stanford.
+The COSA Housing Unit is an "umbrella" for the following programs and services: Domiciliary Care or "Dom Care", Fuel and Utility Assistance, management of housing resources and the fan distribution program during summer months.
+The Housing Unit is managed by the Housing and Domiciliary Care Coordinator, Sandra Robinson.

 The overall goal and mission of the COSA Housing Unit is to provide advocacy and resources pertaining to safe and affordable housing for the older adult population in Delaware County.

-If you have any questions about Domiciliary Care or need housing resources, contact Sharisse Stanford at 610-499-1965.
+If you have any questions about Domiciliary Care or need housing resources, contact Sandra Robinson at 610-490-1846.

 Tips for Apartment Hunting

 How Much Rent Can I Afford?

 Senior Friendly Fair Market Rental Apartments-Delaware County

 Housing Resource Guide